nisaacson/pdf-extract/README.md

 Emitted when all pages have completed processing and the pdf extraction is complete
 ```
 var data = {
+  hash: <sha1 hash of the input pdf file here>
   text_pages: <Array of Strings, one per page>,
   pdf_path: "~/Downloads/input_pdf_file.pdf",
   single_page_pdf_file_paths: [